Wayne Hills High School: Football

 In 2006, the Patriots came in seeded second in the North I, Group III bracket, and won the first two rounds, beating 7th-seed Northern Valley Regional High School at Old Tappan 37-7 and 6th-seed Passaic Valley Regional High School 33-0.
 In the state finals, played at Rutgers University on December 2, 2006, Wayne Hills defeated fourth-seeded Parsippany Hills High School 23-12, the second consecutive year the two faced each other in the finals.
 The football team was ranked 3rd behind #1 Don Bosco Prep and #2 St. Peter's Prep in New Jersey.
 The team was ranked 7th in the East region by USA Today in their final 2006 Super 25 prep football regional rankings.

 Wayne Hill's football team finished 12-0 in the 2007 season, defeating Wayne Valley High School in the North I Group III state sectional championship game played at Giants Stadium by a final score of 27-7.
-The win was team's 40th consecutive win, and its fourth consecutive sectional title.
+The win was the team's 40th consecutive win, and its fourth consecutive sectional title.

 In 2008, Wayne Hills played Lakeland Regional High School at Giants Stadium and won the North I Group III sectional title with a final score of 35-6, making them 52-0 in the previous four seasons, and giving them their fifth consecutive sectional title.
 As of December 9, 2008, Wayne Hills was ranked 81st on the Rivals.com list of the top 100 high school football teams in the nation.
 The only other New Jersey teams then on the list were Shawnee High School (88th) and Don Bosco Prep (17th).

 In 2009, Wayne Hills lost to their longtime rival, Ramapo High School, in the North I, Group III state sectional championship at Giants Stadium in East Rutherford.
 The loss to Ramapo ended a streak of 17 consecutive playoff victories extending from the first round of the 2004 playoffs through the 2009 semifinal game and a string of 62 consecutive wins in football games played against public schools statewide dating back to 2003.